disclose-framework/disclose-mcp-server/README.md

 ## What it does

-Merchants publish a `/.well-known/disclose.json` file on their domain containing operational signals — return rates, fulfillment times, inventory accuracy — along with permitted use terms.
+Merchants publish operational signals — return rates, fulfillment accuracy, chargeback ratios — along with permitted use terms.
 This MCP server lets any AI agent query that data directly.

+The server checks three discovery paths in order:

+1. `/.well-known/disclose.json` — canonical path
-For merchants on hosted platforms that do not support the `/.well-known/` directory, the server falls back to `/disclose.json` at the domain root automatically.
+1. `/disclose.json` — fallback for hosted platforms like Shopify that do not support the `/.well-known/` directory
+1. JSON-LD block in page `<head>` — for merchants using script-tag injection

+Signals sourced from the Shopify API and computed by Sure Signal are returned with full provenance metadata: `source`, `reported_by`, `computed_by`, and `attestation`.
+Attestation is `null` until a third-party verifier (such as Loop Returns) cryptographically signs the signal.

 ## Available Tools

 **`get_merchant_disclosure(domain)`**
-Fetches and returns a merchant's disclosed signals from their `/.well-known/disclose.json` file (with `/disclose.json` fallback).
+Fetches a merchant’s published disclosure signals from their domain.
+Returns all signals the merchant has chosen to publish, with provenance metadata, or an error if no disclosure is found.

 Example: `get_merchant_disclosure("example.com")`

+**`check_signal_coverage(domain)`**
+Returns a structured coverage report for the six Sure Signal V1 signals: which are present, which are missing, whether any carry attestation, and an overall coverage percentage.
+Useful for agents evaluating merchant data completeness before a purchase decision.

+The six V1 signals:

+- `product_return_rate`
+- `on_time_shipment_rate`
+- `refund_processing_time_median_days`
+- `chargeback_rate` and `dispute_win_rate` (paired)
+- `platform_seller_tenure_days`
+- `order_accuracy_rate`

+Example: `check_signal_coverage("example.com")`

 ## Setup